 Generic Name: prednisolone / sulfacetamide sodium ophthalmic

-Note: This page contains information about the side effects of prednisolone / sulfacetamide sodium ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name AK-Cide.
+Note: This document contains side effect information about prednisolone / sulfacetamide sodium ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name AK-Cide.

 For the Consumer

 Applies to prednisolone/sulfacetamide sodium ophthalmic: ophthalmic ointment, ophthalmic solution, ophthalmic suspension

 What are some side effects that I need to call my doctor about right away?